dpomier/haxe-yield/README.md

 }
 ```

-Call the sayHello method returns an Iterator<String>.
+Call the sayHello method returns an Iterator&lt;String&gt;.
 The body of the method is not executed yet.
 <br/>The `for` loop iterates over the iterator while the `Iterator<String>.hasNext` method returns true.
 <br/>The method `Iterator<String>.hasNext` executes only once the body of sayHello until the next `@yield` statement is reached.
 In case of a `@yield return` statement, `Iterator<String>.hasNext` will return true, and the result of the execution can be get once by calling `Iterator<String>.next`.